jondentonschneider/jondentonschneider.github.io/_pages/teaching.md

 ---
 layout: archive
 title: "Teaching"
+seo_title: "Teaching Economics as a Language - Jon Denton-Schneider"
-excerpt: "I taught 2 sections of Econ 101 at the University of Michigan and 6 classes of Spanish 101 at the University of Arizona."
+excerpt: "I taught 2 sections of Econ 101 at the University of Michigan and 5 Spanish classes at the University of Arizona."
 permalink: /teaching/
 author_profile: true
 ---